learning-zone/python-basics/README.md

 ```
 Hello, I’m B

-Q.26.
-What is JSON?
+#### Q. What is JSON?
 Describe in brief how you’d convert JSON data into Python data?

 Ans.
 JSON stands for JavaScript Object Notation.
 It is a highly popular data format, and it stores data into NoSQL databases.
 JSON is generally built on the following two structures: